-Students of the Medical Assisting Program gain the skills necessary to aid the physician and other medical personnel as they examine and treat patients.
+Students of the Medical Assisting and Medical Assisting Blended gain the skills necessary to aid the physician and other medical personnel as they examine and treat patients.
 Medical Assistants perform administrative and clinical tasks that keep a medical office or clinic running smoothly.
 Upon successful completion, graduates will be prepared to work in physicians' offices, hospitals, outpatient clinics, and other healthcare facilities.

-First Institute prepares students of the Medical Assisting program to obtain certification from American Medical Technologists (AMT) for the Registered Medical Assistant (RMA) and/or National Healthcareer Association (NHA) for the Certified Clinical Medical Assistant (CCMA), Certified Phlebotomy Technician (CPT), Certified Billing & Coding Specialist (CBCS) and Certified EKG Technician (CET).
+First Institute prepares students in the Medical Assisting and Medical Assisting Blended to obtain certification from American Medical Technologists (AMT) for the Registered Medical Assistant (RMA) and/or National Healthcareer Association (NHA) for the Certified Clinical Medical Assistant (CCMA), Certified Phlebotomy Technician (CPT), Certified Billing & Coding Specialist (CBCS) and Certified EKG Technician (CET).
 Onsite testing is available for these NHA certifications.